S3-working-group/s3-practical-guide-french/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -   Key Responsibilities inform, and are informed by, various other aspects of a domain's design.
 Therefore, while describing those other aspects, you will often find things that need to be added or revised, in this section documenting Key Responsibilities.
 -   If the organizational driver behind a key responsibility is unclear, describe this as well to add context.
 Doing so helps to ensure that the reason for fulfilling each of these requirements is clear.
 -   Don't describe the tasks that the delegatees are taking care of, but rather the requirements that those tasks are meant to fulfill.
--   Describe the anticipated impact of fulfilling each requirement in a way that allows you to define specific metrics to assess whether or not that impact has been achieved.
+-   Décrivez l'impact attendu pour chaque exigence afin de définir des indicateurs d'évaluation appropriés.
 For example, say, "_… so that customers return and recommend our products to others_" rather than "_… so that our customers are happy_".
 -   If you mention or imply specific deliverables in the description of certain Key Responsibilities, describe those deliverables explicitly in the section about Customers and Deliverables, as well.